 \subsection{Compact Lie groups}

-We can organise spherical function by using the map $R_*$ associated to a representation of $G$ into some compact group $\mathfrak G$ in order to pullback spherical functions from $\mathfrak G^k$.
-The following should be well-known, but for a lack of references, we sketch the proof: \begin{proposition} Let $K\subset H$ be either finite groups or compact connected Lie groups.
-Then the unitary $K$-spherical functions on $H$ separate the points of $K\backslash H/K$. \end{proposition} \begin{proof} Let $L(H/K)$ be the Hilbert space of complex valued functions on the homogeneous space $H/K$, which is endowed with the tautological left action by $H$.
+We can organize spherical function by using the map $R_*$ associated to a representation of $G$ into some compact group $\mathfrak G$ in order to pullback spherical functions from $\mathfrak G^k$.
+The following should be well-known, but for lack of references, we sketch the proof: \begin{proposition} Let $K\subset H$ be either finite groups or compact connected Lie groups.
+Then the unitary $K$-spherical functions on $H$ separate the points of $K\backslash H/K$. \end{proposition} \begin{proof} Let $L(H/K)$ be the Hilbert space of complex valued functions on $H/K$, which is endowed with the tautological left action by $H$.

+Consider first the case when $H$ is finite.
 Write $L(H/K)$ as a sum of irreducible representations $V_j$, along with their multiplicities $m_j$:

-By Wielandt's lemma (see e.g. \cite{Cecherini}, Thm.3.13.3), the number of $K$-orbits on in $H/K$ is equal to $\sum_{j\in J} m_j^2$, so that
+By Wielandt's lemma (see e.g. \cite{Cecherini}, Thm.3.13.3), the number of $K$-orbits in $H/K$ is equal to $\sum_{j\in J} m_j^2$, so that

 Now the Frobenius reciprocity (see \cite{Savage}, Thm.
 1.4.9) gives us